-- Briefly press CALL. is displayed along with the last sent SelCall Ident. - Rotate the Channel control clockwise (or press ▲) to select the required Ident memory location 'CO' to 'C9' (or select 'Id' to change your radios own SelCall Ident).
-If an ALPHA label is displayed you will need to press F then ALPHA to switch to Numeric mode. - Press and hold the Channel control (or LVL key) until the radio beeps.
-The right-hand digit of the SelCall Ident will flash. - Rotate the Channel control (or press ▲ or ▼) to select the required number in the flashing digit position. - 5.
-Briefly press the Channel control (or LVL key) again to select the next digit position. - 6.
-Repeat steps 4 and 5 to enter all 5 digits as required. - Now press and hold the Channel control (or LVL key).
-The entire Ident will flash for a few seconds then the radio will beep as the new Ident is stored.

-e.g. Programming Call Memory C5
+- 1. Briefly press the CALL button. is displayed along with the last sent or received SelCall Ident. - 2.
+Rotate the Channel control clockwise to select the required Ident memory location 'C0' to

+'C9' (or select 'Id' to change your radios own SelCall Ident).
+If an ALPHA label is displayed you will need to press F then ALPHA to switch to Numeric mode

+- Press and hold the Channel control until the radio beeps.
+The right-hand digit of the SelCall Ident will flash. - 4.
+Rotate the Channel control to select the required number in the flashing digit position. - 5.
+Briefly press the Channel control again to select the next digit position. - 6.
+Repeat steps 4 and 5 to enter all 5 digits as required. - Now press and hold the Channel control.
+The entire Ident will flash for a few seconds then the radio will beep as the new Ident is stored. e.g. Programming Call Memory C5